dennisfInf/test_repo/README.md

 ## Important Notes
 We have 3 seperate projects (one for GigaDORAM, one for semi-honest and one for malicious), which made developing easier.
 This project now is the first step to merge all three projects, but is a prerelease version that is not fully tested.
 Currently, only semi-honest and malicious are merged and GigaDORAM will probabily be included too next week.
-Also, we will do additional bug-testing until next week.
+Also, we will do additional bug-testing next week.
 This project version was (currently) only tested with n=3 t=1 and only locally (but should work with arbitrary parameters)

 Tested Parameters: